prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 CT-per-sample is a better solution overall as it links the start timestamp with the sample.
 It makes it easier to detect overlaps between delta samples (indicative of multiple producers sending samples for the same series), and help with more accurate rate calculations.

 If CT-per-sample takes too long, this could be a temporary solution.
+TODO: also mention space and performance of additional sample

 ### Lookahead and lookbehind of range
+TODO: move to querying section

 The reason why `increase()`/`rate()` need extrapolation to cover the entire range is that they’re constrained to only look at the samples within the range.
 This is a problem for both cumulative and delta metrics.